HackerExperience/specs/hackerexperience2/contributing.md

 ### Submit a change

 - First, make sure there is a task related to your change.
 If not, create one (see 1), describing your changes and why you did them.
-- Cry

 ### Create a public project

 - Please create a task (see 1) asking about the project, its name and purpose.
-If approved, we will create the project and give you edit access
+If approved, we will create the project and give you moderator access to the project.

 ### I don't know
 - See below.